TRaSH-Guides/Guides/docs/Radarr/Radarr-Quality-Settings-File-Size.md

 # Quality Settings (File Size)

-I often get the question; What's the best quality settings to use?
+I often get the question "What's the best quality settings to use?"
-Well it's actually personal preference so I will show you a recommended Quality Settings.
+Well, it's actually personal preference so I will show you my recommendations.

 But before you continue to read, as with all my guides:

 !!! error ""
     **If you don't care about quality then stop reading and see if the other tutorials are helpful for you.**

-This Quality Settings has been created and tested with info I got from others, and release comparisons from different sources.
+These Quality Settings have been created and tested with info I got from others, and release comparisons from different sources.

 ??? question "FAQ - [CLICK TO EXPAND]"